 So, over the lifetime of your TV, its display may get less bright but colors shall remain mostly unaffected.
 The use of Quantum dot also helps with wider color gamuts with fewer image artifacts, better brightness, and better HDR.

-OLED TVs today use LG Display panels that have a white pixel along with red, green, and blue sub-pixels.
+OLED TVs today use LG Display panels that have a white pixel along with red, green, and blue sub-pixels (and are also referred to as White OLED).
 This is used for enhancing brightness but reduces color vibrance.
 Upcoming QD-OLED panels will, in a way, re-instate RGB OLED with deeper, brighter, and more vibrant colors.

 OLED technology is known to have problems with aging, but the current crop of OLED TVs handle this remarkably well.
 There are negligent chances that users will face issues like OLED burn-ins over a life span of 5 to 8 years.

 We discussed a few theoretical advantages of QD OLED above and let’s now talk about some disadvantages of the technology.